Retirement Planning

 Our incentive is to provide the best advice we can, so you come back to us in the future.
 And the only fee we want to receive is the advice fee, which you’re told in advance.

-At Rask, we’re blessed to have a huge community around us.
+At Rask, we’re blessed to have an enormous community around us.
 We don’t advertise or push for referrals.
+We apply stringent tests to determine if someone is right for our advice service (after all, it’s a partnership).
 Because of that, your Rask Adviser will never be under pressure to sell you something.
+Furthermore, booking a call with our team does not guarantee an advice partnership with Rask Advice.

 Situations we won’t often deal with: